Jimie1307/Jimie1307.github.io/README.md

-# My Learning Progress >.<
+# My Online Portfolio! >.<
 Hi!
-This folder is for me to learn about hosting websites using Github.

-## Plans?
-1. Make a simple website
-2. Possibly actually learning it LMAOO sorry yall....gaming is just too fun

-## Lastly...

-<b> Wish me luck yall! <b>
+This repo contains all the stuff I wrote to build my super simple online portfolio :D Intended to include this in my resume!
+Hopefully my creative juices will come out with a bunch of ideas on how to make it cute and fun to look at lol